gitlab-az1/jspower/src/ascom/README.md

 - **cookies-jar**: Manage and store HTTP cookies efficiently.
 - **client**: Implementation of an HTTP client with asynchronous support.
 - **cors**: Middleware for handling Cross-Origin Resource Sharing (CORS) in HTTP requests.

+### ACP (Async Communication Protocol)
+This module provides functionality for handling ACP operations.
+It's not agnostic, working only in `Node.JS` environments.